Sortformer: A Novel Approach for Permutation-Resolved Speaker Supervision in Speech-to-Text Systems: Proposed Approach: Sortformer

-While \model~can be trained solely by sort loss, there is a limitation that the arrival time estimation is not always correct.
-This issue becomes more pronounced as the number of speakers increases in the training session.

-Note that \model~models can be trained by sort loss only, PIL only or hybrid loss by setting the weight between these two loss.
+\paragraph{Hybrid Loss} While \model~can be trained solely with Sort Loss, there is a limitation that arrival time estimation is not always correct.
+This issue becomes more pronounced as the number of speakers increases during the training session.
+Note that \model~models can be trained using Sort Loss only, PIL only, or a hybrid loss by setting the weight between these two losses.
 The hybrid loss $\mathcal{L}_{\text{hybrid}}$ can be described as follows: